-On 11 November 2015, all TSOs in the European Union submitted their proposal on the determination of capacity calculation regions for approval to all NRAs.
+On 11 November 2015, all TSOs in the European Union submitted their proposal on the determination of capacity calculation regions to all NRAs for approval.
 Since the NRAs were unable to agree on the proposal or on a joint amendment, on 17 November 2016 ACER issued a decision on a modified proposal for the determination of capacity calculation regions.(*)

 In line with the CACM guideline, the following 10 capacity calculation regions thus exist in Europe: Nordic, Hansa, Core, Italy North, Greece-Italy (GRIT), South-west Europe (SWE), Ireland and UK (IU), Channel, Baltic, South-east Europe (SEE).

 ACER Decision on Capacity Calculation Regions